dmdevgo/RxPM/README.md

 ```

 ## Paging and Loading
-In almost every application, we have pagination and data loading.
-And also we must correctly handle screen states.
+In almost every application, there are pagination and data loading.
+What's more, we have to handle screen states correctly.
 We recommend using the library [RxPagingLoading](https://github.com/MobileUpLLC/RxPagingLoading).
-The solution is based on the usage of [Unidirectional Data Flow](https://en.wikipedia.org/wiki/Unidirectional_Data_Flow_(computer_science)) pattern and well compatible with RxPM.
+The solution is based on the usage of [Unidirectional Data Flow](https://en.wikipedia.org/wiki/Unidirectional_Data_Flow_(computer_science)) pattern and is perfectly compatible with RxPM.
 ## Sample

 The [sample](https://github.com/dmdevgo/RxPM/tree/develop/sample) shows how to use RxPM in practice.